CodeAndThink/Sample-Flutter-Todo-App/README.md

   flutter run
 ```

-using this command when you want to add some assets (image, font,, etc.)
+Using this command when you want to add some assets (image, font,, etc.)

 ```sh
   flutter pub run build_runner build --delete-conflicting-outputs